WarnikaRaina/QueryGenie/README.md

 # ormGPT

-An ORM based on OpenAI that translates plain human language into SQL queries and executes them on a database.
+An ORM that translates plain human language into SQL queries and executes them on a database.

 Currently supports database dialects: MySQL, PostgreSQL, and SQLite.